Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 *NOTE:* This will take about an hour to deploy, mainly for Azure API Management.
 You can continue with Azure Active Directory setup below.

-## 3. Setup Auth Context Frontend Application
+## 3. Complete Setup of FHIR Resource and Auth Context Frontend Applications

 ### Assign Azure AD Permissions for the Auth Custom Operation API